sta/websocket-sharp/README.md

 ##### WebSocket.OnOpen event #####

-The `WebSocket.OnOpen` event occurs when the WebSocket connection has been established.
+A `WebSocket.OnOpen` event occurs when the WebSocket connection has been established.

 ```cs
 ws.OnOpen += (sender, e) =>